andrewoma/kotlin-script/README.md

     	}
     }

-A script using a classpath:
+A script using a classpath.
+Note: Using #!/usr/bin/env with options does not work across platforms.
+Either the actual path to the command must be used, or using indirection as shown below.

+    #!/bin/sh
-    #!/usr/bin/env kotlin -DmySysProp=somevalue -cp log4j-1.2.14.jar
+    exec kotlin -DmySysProp=somevalue -cp log4j-1.2.14.jar "$0" "$@"
+    !#
     import org.apache.log4j.*

     val logger = Logger.getLogger("mymodule").sure();